The Specialty License Plate Program

 About the Fish and Jazz Cat plate

 Norris Hall designed the Fish and Jazz Cat Arts plates.
-He is one of the middle Tennessee’s most commissioned artists who has illustrated a kaleidoscope of whimsical characters in the form of animals and other colorful images.
+He is one of middle Tennessee’s most commissioned artists who has illustrated a kaleidoscope of whimsical characters in the form of animals and other colorful images.

 Choose a specialty license plate.